Scaling Transformation for Nonlocal Interactions: The conservation law for the scale-invariant interaction

-From a classical perspective, while a soft body (with definite mass $m$) shrinking or inflating, its moment of inertia $I=m\int \rho _m(r)\,r^2dr$ ($ \rho _m(r)$ is the mass density) would vary, with the total orbital angular momentum conserved.
-However for a micro-quantum particle, it inflates or shrinks only when it releases or absorbs proper amount of energy.
-It is believed that this energy exchange would definitely break the angular momentum conservation, at least for polarization (spin) part.
-Quantum mechanically, this breaking should be manifested by the transformation of spinors.
-Such case is similar to that when we extend the three-dimensional rotation to four-dimensional rotation involving Lorentz boosts, we find the 3-dimensional orbital angular momentum is not a conservative quantity any longer, unless we extend the concept further to include the spin angular momentum.
-Here we would extrapolate the four dimensional rotation on account of the scaling-invariant interaction $A_\mu ^{\prime }(x,y)\bar \psi (y)\gamma ^\mu (1\pm \gamma _5)\psi (y)$.
+From a classical point of view, while a ''soft'' body (with definite mass $m$ ) rotating, its shrinkage or inflation (like zooming in or out) would not alter its total orbital angular momentum.
+However for a quantum particle, its shrinkage or inflation occurs only when it absorbs or releases a certain amount of energy.
+Such kind of energy exchange of course breaks the angular-momentum conservation by intuition.
+But this intuition is right only partially, since in what follows we recognize that only spin part is varied, and the spatial angular momentum is not varied due to the commutation $[D,M_{\mu \nu }]=0$ \cite{Mack69}.
+The case is similar to that when we extend three-dimensional rotation to four-dimensional rotation, whereby we find the 3-dimensional orbital angular momentum is not a conservative quantity any longer, unless we further include the spin angular momentum.
+Now with scaling transformation, we find the sum of orbital angular momentum and the spin is not conserved any longer, so we have to include the named ''scalum'' to find a conserved quantity.
+The ''scalum'' should be manifested by the transformation of spinors.
+In such sequence we call the scaling transformation an extrapolation of Poincare group, and in fact it is the very Weyl group.

-In the $S$-matrix of Heisenberg picture, only interaction term is present, whereas in Lagrangian there are at least another two additional terms involved, namely the kinetic term $\bar \psi \gamma ^\mu p_\mu \psi $ and mass term $m\bar \psi (y)\psi (y)$.
-If we intend to discuss the scaling invariance of Lagrangian, we should clarify how these two terms behave under the scaling transformation.
-As for the kinetic term of an extended particle, we prefer to view its momentum the same as that for a point particle----because it is viewed as an entirety while moving freely.
-It possesses the form $\bar \psi \gamma ^\mu p_\mu \psi $ rather than $\bar \psi \gamma ^\mu (a+b\,\gamma _5)p_\mu \psi $, since we don't need to define a new momentum in the evolving process of interaction vertex from $A_\mu (x,y)\bar \psi (y)\gamma ^\mu \psi (y)$ to $A_\mu ^{\prime }(x,y)\bar \psi (y)\gamma ^\mu (1\pm \gamma _5)\psi (y)$, by integration or summation.
-Thus it keeps invariant form under scaling transformation, Eq. (\ref{Coordi}) or Eq. (\ref{ProdForm1}).
-The invariance of mass term is ensured by the following relation,